swati-dontamsetti/School-Desegregation-Orders/README.md

 ## Progress Update
 I started the cleaning process.
 I have currently used Jupyter Notebook to go through both CSVs to change NAs into "Unknown year" to keep with other columns, delete unneccessary columns, format the date, and add a necessary column.

 I used a long and tedious but effective for loop combined with if else statements to added the Regions based on the State.

+Started to analyze the data.
+Just wanted to see what the count per region was to see if anything stuck out.
+It showed me that voluntary and involuntary orders were ranked differently.
+So I thought maybe I should add a "history of slavery" column as well.
+I decided to qualify the history of slavery by filtering the states that were free before the Civil War or became free during it.
+And the slave states were those that were part of the Confederacy and were willing to break from the Union in order to keep the institution of slavery.
+There were a few states that were border states (those that had slavery but were part of the Union).
+And a few states were territories and weren't US states yet.
 (1/29/21)